rackspace-cookbooks/elkstack/README.md

 ### elkstack::newrelic

-Validates if there is a newrelic license set and based on that, see if the node is tagged as 'elkstack' or 'elkstack_cluster' and creates a file with elasticsearch details.
+Validates if there is a newrelic license set and based on that, see if the node is tagged as 'elkstack' and creates a file with elasticsearch details.
 Installs python, pip and setuptools packages in order to support newrelic_meetme_plugin

 ## elkstack::acl